-God, thank You for Your enlightenment and illumination, which allowed me to see my failing to change my disposition despite many years of believing in God was due to only paying attention to work, to arming myself with doctrines and showing myself off rather than paying attention to my entry into life.
-I hate that I am too arrogant and ignorant, that I don’t love the truth, and so have missed many opportunities to enter into the truth and seek change.
-I am willing now to understand the truth better through Your words, to seek for a deeper understanding of myself, to earnestly and pragmatically practice God’s word and enter into the truth, to use practical living out to repay You.
+Realizing all of this, I was full of regret and self-recrimination, and was full of gratitude for God.
+I prostrated myself before God and prayed: “Oh God, thank You for Your enlightenment and illumination, which allowed me to see my failing to change my disposition despite many years of faith was due to only paying attention to work and arming myself with letters and doctrines rather than paying attention to my entry into life.
+I hate that I am too arrogant and ignorant, that I don’t love the truth, and so have missed many opportunities to enter into the truth and to gain a transformation in my disposition.
+Going forward, I am willing to seek and understand the truth better through Your words, to seek for a deeper understanding of myself, to earnestly and pragmatically practice God’s word and enter into the truth, and to live out the likeness of a true human being.”